nodejs/TSC/Moderation-Policy.md

 * When Moderating non-Collaborator Posts, the moderating Collaborator should:
  * Explain the justification for Moderating the post, and
  * Identify all changes made to the Post.
-* If an explanation of a Moderation action for a non-Collaborator Post is provided, it must be provided in:
+* If an explanation of a Moderation action for a non-Collaborator Post is provided, it should be provided in:
  * The original Post being modified (as replacement or appended content),
  * A new post within the original thread, or
  * A new issue within the private nodejs/moderation repository.
 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned from further participation in the Node.js GitHub Organization for an indefinite period of time.

 Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being Moderated.
 This is true primarily of individuals whose intent is to harass, disrupt or annoy individual members of the community.
 In such cases, it is best to handle the Moderation as quickly and as quietly as possible without drawing any further undue attention to the Post in question.

+### Escalation to the TSC

+Any Moderation issue or dispute can be escalated to the TSC by "mentioning" `@nodejs/tsc` in the body of a GitHub issue either in the original thread or in the private nodejs/moderation repository.
+Optionally, the `tsc-agenda` label may be attached to the issue to request that it be added to the TSC meeting agenda.

+All Moderation-related decisions follow the normal [TSC motion and voting process](https://GitHub.com/nodejs/TSC/blob/master/TSC-Charter.md#section-8-voting).

+TSC members directly involved in a Moderation issue -- as either the requester or author of the Post in question -- are expected to excuse themselves from any decisions required to resolve the issue.

 ### Privacy of the nodejs/moderation Repository